Vladimir Lisunov: Changes

 In the same year 1985, with the beginning of perestroika in the Soviet Union, changes began, and forbidden artists began to be treated with more tolerance.
 They were given permission to exhibit their work, and Vladimir Lisunov got the chance to take part in official exhibitions.
 During this time he worked a lot, and made plans for future creative work, but a tragic occurrence was to destroy everything.

 Death

 On 27 July 2000 Vladimir Lisunov's life was cut short at the hand of a murderer.
 The crime was never solved.

 Personality and style

-Contemporaries who knew Lisunov well called him Lis, and remember him as a vivid cult figure in the Leningrad underground.
-Naturally handsome, with a slim figure, he wore a floor-length overcoat and a scarlet scarf thrown carelessly around his neck.
+Contemporaries who knew Lisunov well often called him "Lis", and remember him as a vivid cult figure in the Leningrad underground.
+Commonly described as naturally handsome, with a slim figure, he almost always wore a floor-length overcoat with a scarlet scarf thrown carelessly around his neck.
 His head was always adorned with a wide-brimmed hat.
-That was his style, which was an inextricable part of his personality.
-It was a style which he did not change over the course of his whole life, and which was his 'calling card'.
-People who only saw Vladimir Lisunov once remembered his appearance for many years.
+He did not change his style over the course of his whole life, it was something of a 'calling card,' an inextricable part of his personality.
+Those who only saw Vladimir Lisunov once often remembered his appearance for many years.

 In his person, lifestyle, methods of self-presentation and in his profession itself – Lisunov was an artist – was focussed complete Petersburg aestheticism.